We are going beyond zero

 Reducing costs and maximising income | LaSalle Investment Management

-Generating electricity and saving costs | JLL Head Office
+Modernising working practices | JLL Head Office

-"Every day JLL gives advice to thousands of people about thousands of buildings.
+"My ambition for JLL is that we continue to play a leadership role in transforming the UK property sector and in supporting the UK’s transition to a low-carbon, circular economy.
+Every day JLL gives advice to thousands of people about thousands of buildings.
 This gives us a unique perspective in the industry and an equally unique influence.
-I want us to really take advantage of this by helping our clients genuinely evaluate how we make buildings healthier and better connected with our communities and the natural environment while generating lasting value."
+I want us to really take advantage of this by helping our clients genuinely evaluate how we make buildings healthier, better connected with our communities and restorative to the natural environment."

 Sophie Walker, Head of Sustainability UK